ClackStudio/Portfolio/src/pages/projects/clack2.md

           horizontal: false
           src: /img/labience_global_summer_campaign/compressed/L_05.jpg
           altText: mood 4

-tags:
-  - art direction
+additionalData: []
+description: one of clack’s favourite project. it was a pleasure to work with such an amazing team, and being able to follow all our ideas we had from the beginning on.
 ---

-clack says: one of clack’s favourite projects. it was a pleasure to work with such an amazing team, and being able to follow all our ideas we had from the beginning on.
-HALLOOO